Moon-Music-Bot/Terms-of-Service/README.md

 ## 4. Premium Terms

 ### 4.1 Payments & Refunds
-- All payments are **final and non-refundable**, except for valid refund requests made **within 24 hours** of purchase.
+- All payments for premium services are **final and non-refundable**, except as explicitly stated in these Terms.
+- A refund may be considered only if a valid request is submitted **within 24 hours** of the original purchase.
-- Payments are securely processed via [Patreon](https://www.patreon.com/).
-We do **not** store your card or billing information.
+- All payments are processed securely via [Patreon](https://www.patreon.com/).
+We do **not** store payment card or billing information.

+#### 4.1.1 Refund Eligibility
+A refund will be granted only if one of the following conditions is met and **verifiable proof** is provided:
+1. **Unauthorized Transaction** – The transaction was made without your authorization and has a direct financial impact on you.
+2. **Failure to Provide Service** – You did not receive, or were unable to access, the premium features as advertised.

+Refund requests will **not** be accepted under the following circumstances:
+- You failed to cancel an active subscription before the renewal date.
+- Your request is vague, lacks concrete evidence, or does not clearly establish eligibility.
+- The request is based on circumstances listed above as ineligible, including general dissatisfaction without documented proof.

+All refund determinations are made at our sole discretion and are final.
+Refunds, if approved, will be issued to the original payment method, and processing times may vary.

 ### 4.2 Use & Abuse
-- Premium access is **non-transferable** and may not be shared, sold, or redistributed.
+- Premium access is **non-transferable** and may not be shared, sold, sublicensed, or redistributed in any form.
-- We reserve the right to modify, add, or remove premium features at any time.
+- We reserve the right to add, modify, or remove premium features at any time, with or without notice.

----

-## 5. Service Availability & Modifications
-- The Service is provided **"as-is"** and **"as-available"**.
-We do not guarantee uninterrupted or error-free operation.
-- Maintenance, updates, or full discontinuation may occur at any time.
-- Major updates or pricing changes will be announced via our [Support Server](https://discord.gg/wqTgHeJ4Ku).
+- Any abuse of premium access, including attempts to circumvent payment requirements, may result in suspension or termination without refund.

 ---